golaravel/laravel4.2docs/homestead.md

 ### Configure Your Nginx Sites

 Not familiar with Nginx?
 No problem.
 The `sites` property allows you to easily map a "domain" to a folder on your Homestead environment.
 A sample site configuration is included in the `Homestead.yaml` file.
-Again, you may add as many sites to your Homestead environemnt as necessary.Homestead can serve as a convenient, virtualized environemnt for every Laravel project you are working on!
+Again, you may add as many sites to your Homestead environment as necessary.
+Homestead can serve as a convenient, virtualized environment for every Laravel project you are working on!

 ### Bash Aliases